Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

 where S is the number of involved symbols and $p_i$ their respective probabilities or relative frequencies.
 For instance, if we have a text containing 50 times the word `tea' and 50 times the word `time' (observe that $S = 2$), we will need, in the average, 1 bit for representing the information in this set.
 However, if we change the number of instances to $10$ and $90$, respectively, we have an average minimum of only approximately $0.469$ bits.

-It can be verified that non-uniform relative frequencies of symbols lead to a reduction in the information content, and that maximum entropy is achieved when all probabilities are equal.
-The use the average minimum of bits obtained from entropy provides an interesting approach to quantify the complexity of an entity represented as a set of symbols, and can often lead to satisfactory results.
+It can be verified that the situation when all symbols have the same probability leads to maximum entropy, while its minimum value is observed when only a symbol has non-zero probability.
+The use of the average minimum of bits obtained from entropy provides an interesting approach to quantify the complexity of an entity represented as a set of symbols, and can often lead to satisfactory results.
 Examples of usage can be found in~\cite{carothers2004,lin1991,wu2011}.
-However, this approach does not consider the interrelationship between the involved symbols (other types of entropy can be used here) and, more importantly, a sequence of $S$ symbols drawn with uniform probability will yield maximum entropy, while being statistically trivial (such sets can be obtained by sampling the uniform distribution, one of the simplest statistic procedures).
-In other words, maximum information (and complexity) can be easily obtained from simple generative models.
+However, this approach typically does not consider the interrelationship between the involved symbols (other types of entropy can be used here) and, more importantly, a sequence of $S$ symbols drawn with uniform probability will yield maximum entropy, while being statistically trivial (such sets can be obtained by sampling the uniform distribution, one of the simplest density of probability).
+In other words, maximum information (and complexity) can be easily obtained from relatively simple generative models.

-\textbf{Geometrical Complexity:} Perhaps as a consequence of being more directly perceived, the complexity of patterns, shapes, and distribution of points/shapes, has attracted great attention from the scientific community.
-While a dot and a straight line can be conceptualized as exhibiting minimal complexity, structures such as the border of islands, snowflakes and some types of leaves are characterized by intricate geometries.
-Thus a notion of complexity can be developed by estimating how much these relatively more sophisticated shapes depart from simpler ones (dots, lines, squares, etc.).
-Several approaches have been proposed for characterizing geometrical complexity, especially the concepts of fractal dimension (e.g. \cite{peitgen2006chaos,niemeyer1984}) and lacunarity (e.g. \cite{pandini2005self,dong2000}).
-Briefly speaking, fractal objects exhibit self-affine structure extending over all (or a wide range of) spatial scales, therefore imparting high levels of complexity of such objects.
-Observe that the fractal dimension takes real values, being not necessarily represented by an integer value.
+\textbf{Geometrical Complexity:} Perhaps as a consequence of being more directly perceived, the complexity of visual patterns, shapes, and distribution of points/shapes, has attracted great attention from the scientific community.
+While a dot and a straight line can be conceptualized as exhibiting minimal complexity, structures such as the border of islands, snowflakes and some types of leaves are characterized by intricate self-affine geometries.
+Thus a notion of complexity can be developed by estimating how much these relatively more sophisticated shapes depart from simpler ones (dots, lines, filled regions, etc.).
+Several approaches have been proposed for characterizing geometrical complexity, as in porous media analyses,~\cite{xia2019} especially the concepts of fractal dimension (e.g. \cite{peitgen2006chaos,niemeyer1984}) and lacunarity (e.g. \cite{pandini2005self,dong2000}).
+Briefly speaking, fractal objects exhibit self-affine structure extending over all (or a wide range of) spatial scales, therefore imparting high levels of complexity to such objects.
+Observe that the fractal dimension takes real values not necessarily corresponding to a topological dimension (limited to integer values).

 The concept of lacunarity, which was proposed by B. Mandelbrot in order to complement the fractal characterization of objects, expresses the degree of translational (or positional) variance of an object while observed at varying spatial scales (e.g. \cite{pandini2005self}), being used to quantify the capability of the object to occupy empty spaces inside its own geometry.
 The lacunarity can also be understand as "gappiness", indicating how much a figure's texture has "holes" or is inomogenous.~\cite{allain1991,kaye2008}